celedev/LuaPanda/readme.md

 ## Configuration required

-A Mac with Celedev CodeFlow version 1.0.3 or later, and Xcode 8.
+A Mac with Celedev CodeFlow version 1.2 or later, and Xcode 8 or 9.

 You can also run LuaPanda with Xcode 7, if you use this version: https://github.com/celedev/LuaPanda/commit/05e57389e30fa807be4517b6f3af9f548181cbf3.